yogidevendra/docs/docs/installation.md

     -V             Print DataTorrent version and exit.

-Some Hadoop distributions may rquire changes to default settings.
+Some Hadoop distributions may require changes to default settings.
 For example, when running Apache Hadoop, you may encounter that JAVA_HOME is not set for DTGateway user (defaults to dtadmin):

     sudo -u dtadmin hadoop version
     Error: JAVA_HOME is not set and could not be found.